Police car shot at in Manurewa, Auckland

 It is the third incident in a week in which an offender has allegedly presented a firearm at police.

-Police signalled for the vehicle to stop on Weymouth Rd about 11.40pm.
+When the driver failed to stop for police on Weymouth Rd, a short pursuit ensued about 11.40pm.

 Police said that after less than a minute, the driver of the offending vehicle presented a firearm from the window and fired a shot at the moving police car.

-The pursuit was immediately abandoned.
-Police staff were not injured.
+The pursuit was immediately abandoned and police staff were not injured.

 The vehicle was found dumped on Totara Rd.

-Police swarmed the area and despite efforts the two occupants of the vehicle were not located.
+Police swarmed the area and despite efforts the two occupants of the vehicle were not found.

 Counties Manukau District Commander Superintendent Jill Rogers said this was a frightening incident for officers and their welfare took absolute priority.